jackastley/SpotifyRecreation/README.md

 # Spotify console application
-## A CRUD Java command line application which emulates the way Spotify clients manage thier music library
+## A CRUD Java command line application which emulates the way Spotify clients manage their music library

 ### Dependencies
 - Ensure MySQL JDBC driver is added to classpath